philtrimble/portal-documentation/README.md

 Live by the Plugin, Die by the Plugin (WARNING!)
 -------------------------
-- Only experienced users should try to instal plugins.
-Wordpress makes basic installs easy but using a lot of plugins is just like taking multiple medications.
-The more you use, the more chance for a dangerous conflict between two that are not compatable.
-You should have a basic understanding of how a plugin will affect the site before you jump in and use it.
+- Only experienced users should try to install plugins.
+Wordpress makes basic installs easy but using a lot of plugins is just like taking multiple medications; The more you use, the more chance for a dangerous conflict between two that are not compatible.
+You should have a basic understanding of how a plugin will affect the site (ex. where is it installed?
+Is it using some sort of custom post type?
+Does it have any dependencies? et cetera) before you jump in and use it.
 - Please visit the multisite documentation in the Introduction (above) to gain a better understanding on how plugins are handled in a multisite install.
 This is step zero.
 - Be careful to assure that any new plugins are compatable with multisite.
 Stuff can and will go wrong if you install things willy nilly.
 - It is a good idea to do a local backup of the Functions.php file found in the theme folder on the programs and regular theme file before installing a new plugin.
 Many plugins make their own changes to this file and if the plugin is unsupported and screws something up it can toast the site.
 Having a backup on hand can get the site back up in seconds with a quick Ctrl+C/Ctrl+V (or Cmd+C/Cmd+V for the more civilized amoung us...)